jjur/whoop-sleep-HR-data-api/README.md

 - Authenticate with Whoop using your account credentials
 - Extract data from app.whoop.com using internal API:
+  - **Comprehensive Cycle Data** (NEW!) - Recovery, sleep, strain, and activities in one call
   - Sleep data including sleep stages, disturbances, and metrics
-  - Heart rate data with customizable time intervals
+  - Heart rate data with customizable time intervals (6 seconds, 1 minute, or 10 minutes)

-### Not yet implemented
+  - Activity/workout data including strain, heart rate zones, and performance metrics
-- Reading of all Activies
+  - Sports history - list of all sports/activities tracked
-- Whoop recommendations / VOWs

 ## Installation